Iranzamin School

-Iranzamin School, also known as Iranzamin, Tehran International School (Irānzamin, Madreseh-ye Baynalmelali-e Tehrān) was a combined Iranian and American international school founded in 1967 in Tehran, Iran.
+Iranzamin School, also known as Iranzamin, Tehran International School (Irānzamin, Madreseh-ye Baynalmelali-e Tehrān) was a combined Iranian and American international school founded in 1967 in Tehran, Iran by J. Richard Irvine and Mary Ann Irvine.

 In 1978, in the dawn of the Islamic Revolution, it had 1,450 students from more than fifty countries, in addition to a faculty of 112 teachers from sixteen countries.

 History

+Though Iranzamin school developed out of the American Community School, its roots go back to Alborz College and the efforts of Justin Perkins, an American Presbyterian missionary in Iran in the 19th century, who founded a church, school and printing house in Urmia in c.
+1839.